mangdangroboticsclub/mini_pupper_ros/mini_pupper_tracking/README.md

 - Detection coordinates: Normalised [0,1] image coordinates

 > **Note:** Usage of this package with lidar activated, or with the Stanford controller twist_to_command_node launched may break its functionality due to topic conflicts.

+---

+## License

+This package is licensed under the Apache-2.0 License.
+See individual source files for detailed copyright information.

+---

+## Compatibility

+- **ROS 2**: Humble
+- **Platform**: Ubuntu 22.04 LTS
+- **Hardware**: Mini Pupper robots with Stanford Controller